Assistant Professor

 Cooperating with the Colossus: A Social and Political History of US Military Bases in World War II Latin America (New York: Oxford University Press, September 2022)

-"Antarctica & Colonialism: A Historian's Reflections," Antarctica & Colonialism, eds.
-Peder Roberts and Alejandra Mancilla (Manchester University Press, forthcoming 2023)
+"Antarctica & Colonialism: A Historian's Reflections," Colonialism and Antarctica: Attitudes, Logics, and Practices, edited by Peder Roberts and Alejandra Mancilla (Manchester University Press, 2024)

 "Social Peace in a Time of War: Labor Justice and Foreign Policy in World War II Brazil" in The Entangled Labor Histories of Brazil and the United States, ed.
 Fernando Teixeira da Silva, Alexandre Fortes, Thomas D. Rogers, and Gillian McGillivray (Lexington Books, 2023)